Tax, Bankruptcy and Financial Problems – 19.5 hrs. CPE

 2. Determine the benefits of premarital agreements and the requirements and permissible provisions for a valid and comprehensive agreement under the Uniform Premarital Act.

 3. Specify the position of U.S. v.
-Davis on interspousal transfers noting the changes made by §1041, and identify the requirements of §1041 and the scope of its application.
+Davis on interspousal transfers recognizing the changes made by §1041, and identify the requirements of §1041 and the scope of its application.

 5. Determine the application of §1041 to transfers in trust under §1041(e) and to third party transfers on behalf of a spouse or former spouse.